Predicting Decisions in Language Based Persuasion Games: Our Approach

 Since the choice rate and the trial labels of each example are strongly related, such that the hotel choice rate label is an average of the trial labels, we augment the above losses with a loss term that is aimed to minimize the squared distance between the predicted choice rate and the average of the individual trial predictions.
 For this purpose, we calculated the averaged trial predictions using the argmax value of a softmax layer that is fed with the sequence of trial prediction.
 Formally, given the above notation, and defining $\hat{y}_{TR_{ti}} \in [0, 1]$ to be the prediction of the $t$-th trial of the $i$-th example, we define the mean squared trial-choice rate error (MSTRCRE):

 Finally, we define the trial-choice rate loss (TRCRL) as the weighted average of three losses, MSE, SCE and MSTRCRE:

 where $\alpha$, $\beta$ and $\gamma$ are hyper-parameters.

 \paragraph{The Transformer Models}.
 Another neural network model that has proven to be especially effective for many natural language processing tasks is the Transformer (\cite{attention_2017}).
 The Transformer has shown very useful in various NLP tasks, including machine translation (\cite{attention_2017}, \cite{shaw-etal-2018-self}) and speech recognition (\cite{dong2018speech}), among many others.
 The Transformer is a sequence-to-sequence model that consists of an encoder and a decoder.
 In our case, the encoder maps the prefix trials' input sequence to a sequence of continuous representations.
 Given these representations and an input sequence of the suffix trials, the decoder then generates an output sequence of the suffix trials' representations fed to our model's next layers to generate the output predictions.
+Below we describe our Transformer models: Their labels, input vectors and architectures.